kerryjiang/SuperSocket.Document/SuperSocket-Basic-Configuration.md

 * isolation: SuperSocket instances isolation level
        * None - no isolation
        * AppDomain - server instances will be isolated by AppDomains
+	   * Process - server instances will be isolated by processes
 * logFactory: the name of default logFactory, all log factories are defined in the child node "logFactories" which will be introduced in following documentation